Edward Joshua Cooper: Astronomy

 Cooper used the telescope to sketch Halley's Comet in 1835 and to view the solar eclipse of 15 May 1836.

 The observatory was expanded with a five-foot transit by Troughton, and a meridian-circle three feet in diameter, fitted with a seven-inch telescope which had been ordered in 1839 on a visit to the works of Ertel in Bavaria.
 In 1842 he bought a comet-seeker, also made by Ertel.
 By 1851 Markree was described as "undoubtedly the most richly furnished of private observatories".

 Cooper's own diligent work in the observatory was joined in March 1842 by an assistant, Andrew Graham, who gave a fresh impulse to its activity.
 In 1842 to and 1843 the two men worked together to accurately record the positions of fifty stars within two degrees of the pole.

 Graham began systematic observations of minor planets on the meridian.

 The latitude and longitude of Markree were calculated in 1841 by a joint exercise with Armagh.

 In 1837, Robinson had obtained rockets from the Board of Ordnance at Woolwich, and a total of 76 rockets were fired from Slieve Gullion (a mountain in County Armagh) on five night between 14 May and 23 May.

 The rockets were simultaneously observed from Armagh Observatory and Dunsink Observatory in County Dublin, and the data used to calculate latitude and longitude.

 The same technique was used again in August 1841 to determine Markee's location.
-Rockets were fired from Culkagh Mountain, about 6 miles north-east of Lough Allen, and the precise moment of their extinction was observed at both Markree and Armagh.
+Rockets were fired from Culkagh Mountain, about 6 mi north-east of Lough Allen, and the precise moment of their extinction was observed at both Markree and Armagh.
 The results varied by only 0.03 seconds from the average of 15 chronometers lent by Dent of London.

 Similar principles were applied on 10–12 August 1847, to calculate the difference of longitude between Markree and Killiney, ninety-eight miles away in County Dublin.
 This time, shooting stars were simultaneous observed by Cooper in Killiney and Graham at Markree.

 On 25 April 1848, Graham used the Ertel comet seeker at Markree to discover a ninth minor planet.

 It was named "9 Metis" at the suggestion of the late Dr. Robinson, because its detection had ensued from the adoption of a plan of work laid down by Cooper.